fishsciences/artemis_methods/methods/methods.md

 For this task, only models which directly estimate effects on the latent or back-transformed ln[eDNA] values were compared.
-To further make the results more directly comparible, the mixed-effects model was fit using the `rstanarm` R package(v2.21.1, @rstanarm), a Bayesian modeling package.
+To further make the results more directly comparable, the mixed-effects model was fit using the `rstanarm` R package(v2.21.1, @rstanarm), a Bayesian modeling package.
 The `rstanarm` and `artemis` packages both use the Stan probabilistic programming language to estimate parameters [@stan].
 Furthermore, many of the